whitehorse-technology/Dengage.Framework/README.md

 ## 4. ContactKey

 ContactKey represents the information of a user; like email address, fullname or any other kind of string which has registered to your application.
-To set a contact key, call ```setContactKey``` function
+To set a contact key, call ```setContactKey(contactKey: String)``` function

 ```swift
         func someFunction(){